MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/map-control-concepts/infoboxes/custom-html-infobox.md

 ---
 title: "Custom HTML Infobox | Microsoft Docs"
-description: Provides a code example that shows how to create a custom infobox for pushpins using a HTML template string. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Provides a code example that shows how to create a custom infobox for pushpins using an HTML template string. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""